isacben/pico-8-tokens/README.md

 Interesting code examples in PICO-8.

-This repository contains a collection of interesting and useful code blocks to perform a number of things in a PICO-8 game.
+This repository contains a collection of interesting and useful code blocks (that I am wrongly refering as tokens) to perform a number of things in a PICO-8 game.

 Firs commit: Jan 31st, 2023
-Examples so far: 1
+Tokens so far: 1

 ---